hotwax/oms-documentation/documents/system-admin/fulfillment/carrier-and-shipment-methods.md

 ## Manage Carriers and Shipment Methods

-To manage carriers and shipment methods in HotWax Commerce, navitage to the "Carriers and Shipping Methods" page in the Fulfillment app.
+To manage carriers and shipment methods in HotWax Commerce, navigate to the "Carriers and Shipping Methods" page in the Fulfillment app.

-Hint: This page is permission driven.
+Hint: This page is permission-driven.
 Make sure that you have (permissionId) added to your user before trying to open this page.

 ### Carriers
 To begin managing carriers and shipment methods, you'll first need to select a carrier to manage.